google/dart-neats/typed_sql/doc/03_writing_queries.md

 In this document aims to show how to write queries with `package:typed_sql`.
-Examples through out this document shall assume a database schemas defined as
+Examples throughout this document assume a database schema defined as
 follows:

 ```dart bookstore_test.dart#bookstore-schema